This is the third instalment in the Urban Times ‘Logic Rules’ Series – examining the many logical behaviours we eschew for illogical reasons.

 They have also driven me away, to the other side of the cafe, where things are less regimented and more relaxed.

 Not that it matters to me.
 I rarely go out for coffee.
-People who frequent cafes every day (there is a serious coffee culture on the island) may prefer to save up, because a euro a day keeps the Troika away, but my scant coffee intake barely makes a difference to my expenses.
+People who frequent cafes every day (there is a serious coffee culture on the island) may prefer to save up because a euro a day keeps the Troika away, but my scant coffee intake barely makes a difference to my expenses.

 Let’s put this in context.
-The lines dedicated to the item in question are six i.e. roughly 16% of the entire paper area.
+The lines dedicated to the item in question are six i.e. roughly 16% of the paper area.
 The rest of the information are technicalities and trivia.

-Now isn’t that a horrible waste of paper?
+Now isn’t that a waste of paper?

 My local Starbucks in Cyprus has its pros and cons.
-It is a wifi-friendly, smoke-free environment in an EU country where the smoking ban in enclosed public spaces is barely enforced.
+It’s a wifi-friendly, smoke-free environment in an EU country where the smoking ban in enclosed public spaces is barely enforced.
 A thousand thumbs up for its strict, common-sense policy against tobacco.

 As for the item prices, they could go down a notch or two, at least until the crisis abates.

 And regarding the receipts, they could be trimmed down in size.
 Starbucks pride themselves for their environmentally-friendly policies.
 They can make their case stronger by reducing their bill paper use by at least 50%.
 Surely an orange juice doesn’t need a receipt the size of a manifesto.
 Think about it.
 It’s a helluva lot of trees wasted, enough to keep you up at night.